hunter-college-ossd-fall-2019/nancydocode-weekly/about.md

 #### Writers
  * _Pomnyun_
+ * _Bopjong_
- * _Bopjong_ “Non-possession” does not mean having nothing.
+ > “Non-possession” does not mean having nothing.
 It does not mean to live as a penniless beggar.
 Rather than meaning having nothing, it is the idea of not possessing what we do not need.
-The more we possess, The more we have attachments.”
+The more we possess, The more we have attachments.
  * _Ernest Hemingway_